By Peta Owens-Liston

 Picking a line and following it in life can require even more discipline and attention.
 I’ve interviewed many successful people who had met failures and obstacles on their path to becoming a doctor or an author or a mother or a Paralympian or an artist.
 Some of the obstacles thrown their way would have stopped me—obstacles far bigger than rocks and efforts that required following “lines” lasting years in order to achieve their goals and dreams.
 Hard work, discipline, and regularly kicking thoughts of self-doubt out of the thought-factory all came into play.

 Part 4 Are Your Problems Big or Small?

 Eyeing the Needles:

-A phalanx of red-hued Cedar Mesa Sandstone spires tower over the southeast corner of Canyonlands National Park, known as the “Needles” (the Needles District).
+A phalanx of red-hued Cedar Mesa Sandstone spires towers over the southeast corner of Canyonlands National Park, known as the “Needles” (the Needles District).
 Even at a distance from the edge of the White Rim Trail, their ancient presence and power is felt, as they stand at attention.

 White with Age:

-The White Rim Plateau, with its ribbon of road on it (the White Rim trail) is named for the thin but hard layer of White Rim Sandstone that was deposited some 225 million years ago at the top of a geologic layer called the Cutler Formation.
+The White Rim Plateau, with its ribbon of road on it (the White Rim Trail) is named for the thin but hard layer of White Rim Sandstone that was deposited some 225 million years ago at the top of a geologic layer called the Cutler Formation.
 This plateau lies between the river gorges below and the mesa tops above.